-- The beets and avocados work best if cut into medium-sized chunks of about 1″ inch in size.
+- Cut beets and avocados into medium-sized chunks of about 3/4 – 1″ in size.
 Choose a slightly firm avocado for the best results.

 - Supreme (segment) the orange.
 See the directions below.

-- Chilled goat cheese is easier to crumble.
-Substitute gorgonzola if you prefer a tangier flavor.
+- Crumble the goat cheese.
+Chilled goat cheese is easier to crumble

-- Add the lemon vinaigrette, toss again, and serve.
+- Add the lemon vinaigrette, gently toss again, and serve

 How to Supreme an Orange: